How did Jerome get its name?

 There is street level parking and two parking lots.
 The Middle Town parking lot is located at 310 Hull Avenue…at the Jerome Chamber – Visitor Shack.
-The 300 Level parking lot is located past the Fire Station on Perkinsville Road.
-“New” Free Town Shuttle – From the 300 Level Parking Lot (past the Fire Station on Perkinsville Road) to Multiple Locations throughout Jerome.
-Currently Running Saturday + Sundays + Holidays 11am-6pm.
+The 300 Level parking lot is located past the Fire Station on Perkinsville Road and there is a Free Shuttle Friday 11am-4pm, Saturday & Sunday + Holidays 11am-6pm”

 What time does the town open?

 The shops generally open by 10 a.m. and the restaurants vary according to their menu.
 The Town Hall is open four days a week, Monday through Thursday, from 8 a.m. to 5 p.m.

 The shops are generally open until 6 p.m.
 All the stores are independently owned and operated and opening and closing times are at the pleasure of the owner.
 Restaurants vary, some are opened until 4 p.m. and others are open until 9 p.m.
 Some operate seven days a week and others 6 days a week.
 Bars can stay open until 2 a.m. per Arizona Liquor Law.

 Yes, pets are welcome in Jerome as Jerome follows the same laws as the rest of Arizona.
 No pets, unless service animals, are allowed inside restaurants or bars.
 Dogs must be on a leash and the owner must be in control of the animal.
 Picking up waste of a pet and proper disposal of waste in trash cans is required.
 Please do not leave your pets in a parked car!
 Pets frequently die or suffer greatly when left in parked cars with rolled up windows.
 Police can and have rescued pets from locked cars when the owner cannot be found.
 This can included breaking of a car window to rescue the pet and a fine for the owner.

 How many people live in town?